Why not personalise your art? Contact me if you are interested in commissioning your own artwork.

 I like to follow-up with my clients after six months or so, just to check that they are happy with the painting and get their feedback.
 This also allows me to refine the journey for other clients and make sure that I am always offering a high-quality experience.

 How long does it take?

 Each piece of artwork is bespoke and individually created, so there is no specific time, although we can agree deadlines in advance.
-Typically though, a watercolour would take about two weeks and an oil painting about six weeks to allow drying time and delivery.
+Typically though, an oil painting takes about six weeks to allow drying time and delivery.